Independent analysis & research publication — not affiliated with SpaceX or SpaceXAI. Key facts sourced from the SpaceX S-1 SEC filing, May 20, 2026.

 1 GWCombined compute

-Cursor — AI code editor $60B PENDING
+Cursor IDE — AI code editor screenshot $60B PENDING

 Cursor (Anysphere)